🎯 MCP Feedback Collector

 npm install

-# Development mode (real-time TypeScript compilation)
+# Development mode (real-time compilation of TypeScript)

 npm run dev

-# Build the project (generate dist directory)
+# Build the project (generate the dist directory)

 npm run build